torvalds/linux/Documentation/core-api/printk-formats.rst

 Documentation/admin-guide/sysctl/kernel.rst for more details.

-This modifier is *only* intended when producing content of a file read by userspace from e.g. procfs or sysfs, not for dmesg.
+This modifier is *only* intended when producing content of a file read by userspace from e.g. procfs or sysfs, analt for dmesg.
 Please refer to the section about %p above for discussion about how to manage hashing pointers in printk().